The ‘next normal’: Ardagh Group and O-I Glass invest in low-carbon footprint furnaces with innovative glassmaking technology

 Ardagh Group has begun the construction of a new furnace with innovative glassmaking technology in Wyszków, Poland.
 Upon completion, the new plant is expected to produce 400 tonnes of glass per day to three forehearth.
 As one of the UK’s biggest glass manufacturers and supplier to many of the world’s leading food and drinks companies, Ardagh has long been a frontrunner in energy efficiency investments and resource management.
 The new expansion project is carried out by furnace experts Forglass and includes full automation and safety systems.

 The sustainability benefits are clear – with lower energy consumption and lower emission of greenhouse gases, the innovative technology ensures that the new furnace will be one of the most environmentally friendly to date.
+Find out more about Ardagh’s sustainability efforts on their website.

 O-I Glass invests millions in new furnace technology in France, increasing production capacity and lowering CO2 emissions